- Check Available Components

 - Install Components from Local Collection

 - Rebuild Images

 - Replace Components and Files

 - Configure Installation

 gu, is a command-line tool for installing and managing optional GraalVM language runtimes and utilities.

 To assist you with the installation, language runtimes and utilities are pre-packaged as JAR files and referenced in the documentation as “components”.

-GraalVM Updater can be also used to update your local GraalVM installation to a newer version or upgrade from a Community to Enterprise edition.
+GraalVM Updater can be also used to update your local GraalVM installation to a newer version or upgrade from GraalVM Community Edition to Oracle GraalVM.